| |

 The destination!

-I woke that last morning to rain and even though I only had 20k to go, Mother Nature had decided to not make it easy.
-There were on and off showers all morning as I walked along with friends and alone at times.
-But the time went fast and easy since it was the final day to this momentous journey.
+I woke that last morning to rain, and even though I only had 20k to go, Mother Nature had decided not make it easy.
+There were on-and-off showers all morning as I walked along with friends and alone at times.
+But the time went fast and easily since it was the final day of this momentous journey.
 To do 20k (12 miles) now is a very easy day, which should tell you just how far I have come over the last 5 weeks.

 When the rain let up, blue skies and fluffy clouds appeared, and I found myself surrounded by friends who had arrived the day before me.
 They were there, ready for my arrival.
 It was a beautiful moment to know that these newly minted friends were there to welcome me.
 We partied all night!